-On a typical Saturday night out in college, you might notice your friend cozying up to another person across the room.
+On a typical Saturday night out in college, instead of lying on the bed and looking for websites to buy college papers to wow your professor during one of your lessons, you might notice your friend cozying up to another person across the room.

 She gives you the look – “Bridesmaids” style – to head back home without her, and you can infer what’s going to happen without even exchanging words.
 The next morning, you catch her returning home, heels in hand and last night’s curls looking like a bad 1980s perm.
 It might be called the walk of shame, but it’s a sign of accomplishment for some, and you can find plenty of students doing it on weekend mornings.
 (Pro tip: Avoid the prospective student tour groups.)